realTeddy/vibe-calendar-alarm/README.md

 ### User Experience
 - **Gradual Audio Alerts**: 30-second volume fade-in from 1% to 100% to avoid jarring wake-ups
+- **Bidirectional Sync**: Dismiss reminders on phone or watch - automatically syncs to both devices
 - **Smart Permission Management**: Guided permission flow with user-friendly explanations
 - **Battery Optimization Awareness**: Helps users exempt the app from battery optimization for reliable operation
 - **Real-time Event Display**: Shows upcoming events with reminder status in an intuitive list